Spanish

 The increasing importance of Spanish as a language spoken in more than 20 countries opens future career paths to graduates with a high command of the language.

-KEHS students who pursue Spanish at university tend to opt for a combined degree with different subjects (English, History, Maths, International Business, Economics and Psychology) as well as other MFL and ancient languages.
+KEHS pupils who pursue Spanish at university tend to opt for a combined degree with different subjects (English, History, Maths, International Business, Economics and Psychology) as well as other MFL and ancient languages.

 Beyond the classroom